Best daily deals

 The charging case provides an additional two full charges to the earbuds, with Fast Fuel providing 60 minutes of playback from only 5 minutes of charging.

-How well does the Beats Studio Buds cancel noise?
+How well do the Beats Studio Buds cancel noise?

 Beats Studio Buds ANC chart